Delanie Linden

 Linden’s academic service extends well beyond her career as a researcher.
 Her passions include mentorship, teaching, feminist activism, and graduate student professional advising:

-• Linden is a current Graduate Residential Tutor for New Vassar House at MIT, where she mentors MIT undergraduate students and organizes study breaks.
+• Linden was a Graduate Residential Tutor for New Vassar House at MIT, where she mentored MIT undergraduate students and organizes study breaks.

 • She co-founded the datafeminist curatorial collective Women21stCentury, which was awarded support by the EU Commission’s STARTs in Motion program.
 In 2021, Linden was invited to speak at Ars Electronica, where she co-moderated three workshops on “Activating the Archive,” and at Agora Digital Art, in which she led a series of panel discussions on AI gender bias with curators and contemporary artists.